"We aren't meant to live forever. Death is a part of life."

 The Prophet has a history very similar to that of Jesus--he is said to have been killed and conquered death through resurrection, "claiming miracles that come only from the Divine" and preaching his own revolutionary theology.
 One of the Prophet's ideas, according to a document Lara can read, was that no human can speak on God's behalf because no person can know the truth about God.
 And yet, since the Prophet simultaneously insisted that God's voice is manifested in/through the natural world, this forms a contradiction in the Prophet's worldview.
 If the truth about God cannot be known, then any activity of God in the natural world cannot be known, for then a truth about God would be knowable.
 It cannot be true that God cannot be known is it is also true that we can identify God's voice in nature (which is fallacious as it is).

 As for whether or not the claim "no person can know God" is true, it depends on what is meant by the sentence.
-If one means by the claim that no one can know anything at all about the concept of God, then it is self-refuting.
+If one means by the claim that no one can know anything at all about the concept of God, that of an uncaused cause, then it is self-refuting.
 A person can certainly at the very least know what he or she means by the word "God."
 If it means that nothing about the character of God can be known, then, while this is true on one level, there is still a massive evidential case for general Christianity that must be considered.
 Then there is the fact that an uncaused cause exists by pure necessity, and all that is open to legitimate skepticism is whether or not anything about God's nature beyond the existence of an uncaused cause can be demonstrated to be true.

 It is revealed throughout the story that a stigmata on Konstantin's hand was made by his sister when he was young, not by God as Konstantin thinks, and the reveal means that at the very least a part of Konstantin's religion is false.
 Jacob has also lied to his followers for years about the nature of the Divine Source.
 In reality, he is not a prophet from God, nor is the Source an object affiliated with an actual deity.
 In light of each of these plot revelations, Rise of the Tomb Raider naturally raises questions about religious epistemology--how can one know if a religious claim is true or false?
 That depends on what is being claimed.
 A religion that has internal contradictions, like the one Jacob taught, cannot be true, however.

 One last thing for this section--when it comes to the themes of eternal life and the existence of the soul beyond embodied life, as a Christian I must affirm that the Bible teaches that the soul is not immortal on its own post-Fall (1 Timothy 6:16).
 But humans were indeed meant to live forever.
 Death cannot exist apart from life, but life can exist, and was intended to exist, apart from death.
-But eternal life on earth as it is could quickly prove a terrifying, exhausting thing.
+It is just that eternal life on earth as it is could quickly prove a terrifying, exhausting thing.
 Lara seems to realize this by the end of her adventure, or to at least reach a similar conclusion.

 Conclusion